-4WD warning light (
+4WD warning light ( ( محمد) model)

-The 4WD warning light comes on when the key switch is turned to ON.
+The 4WD warning light comes on when the ignition switch is placed in the ON position.
 It turns off soon after the engine is started.
 If the engine or vehicle is not functioning properly, the warning light will either remain illuminated or blink.
 See "4WD warning light" in the "Starting and driving" section.

 - If the warning light comes on or blinks during operation, have your vehicle checked by a NISSAN dealer as soon as possible. - Do not drive on dry hard surface roads in the 4H or 4LO position.
-If the 4WD warning light turns on when you are driving on dry hard surface roads: - in the AUTO or 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position, stop the vehicle, move the automatic transmission shift selector lever to the N position and shift the 4WD shift switch to 2WD. - If the warning light is still on after the above operation, have your vehicle checked by a NISSAN dealer as soon as possible.
+If the 4WD warning light turns on when you are driving on dry hard surface roads: - in the AUTO or 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position for all mode 4WD vehicles, stop the vehicle and shift the shift selector to the N position with the brake pedal depressed and shift the 4WD shift switch to 2WD. - in the 4LO position for part time 4WD vehicles, stop the vehicle and shift the shift selector to the N position with the brake pedal depressed and shift the 4WD shift switch to 2WD.

+• If the warning light is still on after the above operation, have your vehicle checked by a NISSAN dealer as soon as possible.